AZ-400 Microsoft DevOps Engineer Expert Practice

 - Use this section to prepare for integrated scenario questions involving DevOps security and operational visibility

-This 10-section structure supports stronger AZ-400 preparation by separating DevOps into clear delivery domains while still showing how planning flow, branch governance, artifact strategy, testing, pipeline architecture, deployments, security, and monitoring connect across the full software delivery lifecycle.
+This free 10-section structure supports stronger AZ-400 preparation by breaking DevOps into manageable domains while still showing how planning, collaboration, source control, artifacts, testing, pipelines, deployment, security, compliance, and observability connect across the delivery lifecycle.

-The structure separates DevOps preparation into recognizable engineering domains so learners can quickly identify whether they need to review traceability, metrics, collaboration design, branch governance, repository management, package strategy, testing, pipeline architecture, release patterns, or observability.
+The structure separates AZ-400 into recognizable DevOps domains so learners can quickly identify whether they need to review work tracking, metrics, collaboration, branching, repositories, artifacts, testing, CI/CD architecture, deployment strategy, security, compliance, instrumentation, or monitoring.